fastos/fastsocket/README.md

 The following is the hardware of the server.
 It is an ECS instance of Aliyun, which has two CPUs, 2G mem, and 1M band.
 Not a strong server, is it?
 Yes, but I afford it with 200 RMB per month by myself.
+When I am developing on this server by remote, the proxy will be stopped becasue of the poor band.

 ATTENTION: Because nginx does not support the https forward proxy, so you only use it for the http traffic.